Hiring International Students on OPT

 Common Challenges

 - Work Authorization Delays: OPT employees cannot start work until they receive their permit.
+Students must also wait until the official OPT period begins and the employment start date as indicated on their EAD card.

 Extending Employment